qgis-pan-europeo

 How to use

-1. Open QGIS
+1. Setup QGIS Project

-2. Load a set of raster layers
+2. Load a set of raster layers.
+Layers must be local and written to disk.

-5. Configure for each layer/row (see details below)
+7. Configure for each layer/row (see details below)

-7. Buttons:
+9. Buttons:

-Reset: to clear the dialog, load another set of layers
+Reset: to clear the dialog, load another set of layers.

-Cancel: to close the dialog and do nothing
+Cancel: to close the dialog and do nothing.

 Then a new, randomly named GTiff raster, will be written into your temporal files.